tfabris/BlueGigaEmpeg/README.md

 ###  Connection order special instructions:

-Before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module, or it is not powered up.
-In some conditions, the computer will not "see" the USB connection to the Arduino if you plug it into the computer when the Arduino is already receiving power from another power source such as the empeg itself.

-In addition, do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify Empeg Car interior for I2S digital audio connection".
-Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
+Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled "Modify empeg Car interior for I2S digital audio connection".
 Damage may occur if these instructions are not followed.

+Uploading code to the Arduino may be done with the BlueGigaEmpeg module disconnected from the empeg Car.
+No external power source is required in this case, the Arduino gets its power from the USB cable in this situation.

+You may also upload code to the Arduino with the BlueGigaEmpeg module connected to the empeg Car, as long as the I2S modification has been already completed.
+However, the computer might not "see" the USB connection to the Arduino if it receives power from empeg first.
+So before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module, it is not powered up, or it is in sleep mode.

 ###  Upload the sketch:

 Connect the USB cable from the computer to the Arduino USB connector.
-This is the USB connector exposed on the end of the BlueGigaEmpeg enclosure.
-The correct USB cable is supplied with the BlueGigaEmpeg, it is an old style A-to-B connector.
+The Arduino USB connector is the USB "type B" plug which is exposed on the end of the BlueGigaEmpeg enclosure.

 When first plugging the Arduino into the computer, it may need to install device driver files for the USB/serial connection to the Arduino.
 See the